 It is also important to begin training the American Water Spaniel as early as possible.
 Overall, the breed is obedient and friendly when trained properly.

 The American Water Spaniel male is between thirty and forty-five pounds at adulthood; the female is much smaller, weighing twenty-five to forty pounds when fully grown.
 The American Water Spaniel typically stands between fifteen and eighteen inches at adulthood.

-The Beagle is one of the most popular small hunting dog breeds.
+The Beagle is one of the most popular small hunting dog breeds—or even one of the most popular dog breeds, period.
 They are hounds at heart, so they love tracking scents and they enjoy flushing out prey.
 The Beagle is a highly diverse hunting dog as they are originally bred for and have been utilized for hunting smaller game such as rabbits and foxes, but they have also been utilized for hunting large game such as deer.